neondatabase/website/content/guides/README.md

 Right now Markdown files accept the following fields:

 1. `title` — title of the page (required)
-2. `subTitle` — subtitle of the page.
+2. `subtitle` — subtitle of the page.
+3. `author` — your author ID.
-3. `redirectFrom` — array of strings with paths to redirect from to the page, should start and end with a slash, e.g. `/guides/old-path/`
+4. `redirectFrom` — array of strings with paths to redirect from to the page, should start and end with a slash, e.g. `/guides/old-path/`
-4. `isDraft` — flag that says the page is not ready yet.
+5. `isDraft` — flag that says the page is not ready yet.
 It won't appear in production but will appear in the development mode.
-5. `enableTableOfContents` — flag that turns on the display of the outline for the page.
+6. `enableTableOfContents` — flag that turns on the display of the outline for the page.
 The outline gets built out of second and third-level headings ([`h2`, `h3`]), thus appears as two-level nested max.
-6. `ogImage` - the social preview image of the page.
+7. `ogImage` - the social preview image of the page.

 > ⚠️ Please note that the project won't build if at least one of the Markdown files is missing a required field.